lCarvas/notes/docs/classes/remoteSensing/image-preprocessing.md

 - scan skew
 - etc

-Systematic distortions are constant and can be corrected by using data from platform epheemris and knowledge of internal sensor distortions.
+Systematic distortions are constant and can be corrected by using data from platform ephemeris and knowledge of internal sensor distortions.

 Most commercial satellite images already have much of the systematic distortions removed.